 ANSTO acknowledges the traditional owners of the lands of each of our campuses and the unique cultural significance of the area in the past, today and into the future.

 In recognition of this connection, ANSTO is enhancing activities to connect with the local and broader Australian Indigenous communities.
 There are four core components in development:

 - An Indigenous employment strategy

-ANSTO’s Lucas Heights campus has two dedicated spaces that can be used for Mediation and Prayer, including a meeting room and silent room.
+ANSTO’s Lucas Heights campus has two dedicated spaces that can be used for mediation and prayer, including a meeting room and a silent room.
 This facility is intended to provide staff with quiet and peaceful rooms.

 Rooms for private reflection, meditation and prayer are available to our staff working at ANSTO’s Clayton campus.